Sharanya-Saha/Cognitive-Science-Assignments-CS786A/README.md

 My submissions for the course CS786A, Spring 2022

-- Assignment 1- Hopfield Network and classification of MNIST dataset using Hopfield network
+- **Assignment 1**- Hopfield Network and classification of MNIST dataset using Hopfield network